Do you want to help support adults with learning disabilities in your local community?

 So what would you actually be doing at club, apart from occasional dancing (which is optional of course)?
-Volunteers are needed to help support members taking part in activities such as crafts, themed nights, discos, circus skills, movie night, drumming, also running the tuck shop and helping clear up at the end of the evening.
+Volunteers are needed to help support members taking part in activities such as crafts, themed nights eg Easter, Christmas, Halloween, discos, circus skills, movie night, drumming, also running the tuck shop and helping clear up at the end of the evening.

-Volunteers also go on the external trips – to the pub, bowling, for a meal, crazy golf, Bath Christmas market, campfire in the woods, ice cream parlour etc – so there will be lots of variety in what you do.
-More details on 18+ Club.
+Volunteers also go on the external trips – for example, to the pub, bowling, for a meal, crazy golf, Bath Christmas market, campfire in the woods, ice cream parlour etc – so there will be lots of variety in what you do.
+More details on Club25.

 Go Explore Club (Wednesday)